imshadab/Hacker-Rank/README.md

 # Hacker-Rank

-I have just started using Hackerrank and this repository will contain all the problems that i solve on hackerrank
+This Repository contains all the problem that I will solve on Hacker Rank.

+I will solve 1 problem a day on HackerRank and will post all those here.